tomljr2/How-To-Bypass-Android-Biometrics/README.md

 unlock the device at this point, that is how you know when to move on).
 Once this is completed, simply close vlc and when it prompts to enter the number of successes, simply put in the number of times your device was unlocked.
-This will be stored in results.py after you have completed all 9 trials and if anything goes wrong in the process, results.py is saved in backup.py when starting videotesting.py.
+This will be stored in results.py after you have completed all fifteen trials and if anything goes wrong in the process, results.py is saved in backup.py when starting videotesting.py.
 All videos will be deleted once you have completed the process, and you can begin again.
 Keep note of the total number of trials though because results.py will only track number of successes.